 How to Recognize the Warning Signs of a Stroke

 According to the National Stroke Association®, a stroke is a “brain attack” that can happen at any time and to anyone.
 It occurs when blood flow to an area of the brain is cut off, depriving the affected brain cells of oxygen, which can lead to muscle and/or memory control issues.
-Stoke is the fifth leading cause of death in the U.S., yet 80 percent of strokes can be prevented.
+Stroke is the fifth leading cause of death in the U.S., yet 80 percent of strokes can be prevented.

-The key to successfully surviving a stoke is to act quickly when you notice symptoms, which could include (but are not limited to) weakness, numbness, vision problems, speech problems and/or difficulty thinking.
+The key to successfully surviving a stroke is to act quickly when you notice symptoms, which could include (but are not limited to) weakness, numbness, vision problems, speech problems and/or difficulty thinking.
 “Most of the time, strokes occur suddenly,” says Dr. Alexander Grunsfeld, a neurology specialist with Sentara Norfolk General Hospital.
 “So, you’re walking along on your merry way and suddenly you notice that your arm doesn’t work, you can’t walk properly, your vision has changed or your speech is slurred.
 If symptoms like these come on suddenly, that’s a very concerning issue.”

 In some cases, the individual may not even notice the symptoms.
 This is why it is vitally important that everyone know the warning signs.
 If you see someone having a problem and they seem oblivious to it, you should jump into action.